ClaytonWilson17/investing/README.md

 1. Our script will finish early morning before the stock market opens.
 Say 5-10-2022
 2. Our script will look at the yesterday's technical indicators to determine if indicators are going up, or down.
 Say 5-9-2022
 3. As a result, 5-9-2022 technical data is BEFORE the market opened.
 5-10-2022 is AFTER the market closed.
 Both really occuring on 5-9-2022.
+If you want to see another technical indicator, open a request and site which books and professionals use this strategy with some examples.
+Once we see the value in this strategy we could work on implementing it.
 ## adding symbols
 If you would like to add or remove any stocks from the list, you can:
 * Open the "main.py" file